Small Moral Works: Background

 The works reflect the conviction that reason, far from being the cause of man's unhappiness, is the only means by which man can avoid despair.
-Leopardi reached this final point of his reflection about human condition in the years 1822–1824, and in 1824 he conceived the "Operette morali", which collected and elaborated in a dramatic and ironic expression the philosophical research developed in the Zibaldone.
-In this period, Leopardi, believing that his lyrical voice has vanished, devoted himself to philosophical prose.
-A first idea of this work can be traced in the plan of some "prosette satiriche" (satirical prose), "alla maniera di Luciano" (following the style of Lucian).
+Leopardi reached this final point of his reflection about the human condition in the years 1822–1824, and in 1824 he conceived the "Operette morali", which collected and elaborated in a dramatic and ironic expression of the philosophical research developed in the Zibaldone.
+In this period, Leopardi, believing that his lyrical voice had vanished, devoted himself to philosophical prose.
+The first idea of this work can be traced in the plan of some "prosette satiriche" (satirical prose), "alla maniera di Luciano" (following the style of Lucian).
 In Italian literature, nothing similar to the Operette can be found.
 Leopardi imitates Lucian's comical style with wit and humor, and moves through different levels of language.
 He even mixes various genres and themes.

 Apart from Lucian, the most significant models in literary style come from the Enlightenment.
 Leopardi appreciates Fontenelle for his "leggerezza" (lightness), while in Dialogo della Natura e di un Islandese, one can perceive some of Voltaire's cynicism.
-Among the Italians, Leopardi admired Ariosto, whose "comical style" he imitates in Dialogo della Terra e della Luna.
+Among the Italians, Leopardi admired Ariosto, whose "comical style" he imitated in Dialogo della Terra e della Luna.
 The extensive knowledge of a great number of works, both philosophical and scientific, is the basis for the humorous and frivolous erudition that Leopardi ironically flaunted.
 A philological research about the sources that Leopardi cites or merely re-uses in the Operette, in a constant intertextual dialogue, is still lacking.

 Analysis

 This book is particularly important in the evolution of Leopardi's ideology, and the dialogues have intense lyrical value.
-As Mario Fubini observed, in the Operette one finds some myths-concepts: happiness, pleasure, love, hope, nature, which are also central themes in the Canti.
+As Mario Fubini observed, in the Operette one finds some myths-concepts: happiness, pleasure, love, hope, and nature, which are also central themes in the Canti.
 Happiness is absurd and impossible, but can seem lovable in its deceptive apparitions; pleasure is only a vain ghost; hope inspires pleasant imaginations even if it has no basis; love is a rare miracle that can give man the only real happiness, though short-lived; nature is indifferent or hostile to men, who anyway feel fascinated by natural beauty.

 The title

 The title ties the satirical form with the moral purpose.
 Operette is a humble diminutive: these are short texts, which the author considers small both in size and in value.
 Their shortness enhances the bright philosophical and poetic strength, while morali stresses the philosophical subject.
 There is an implicit link to Opuscula moralia by Plutarch.
-The title comes also from the practical message: since modern philosophy with its truth makes man unhappy, going back to ancient passions and imaginations could make life less unbearable or, at least, suggest ways to soothe sorrow.
+The title also comes from the practical message: since modern philosophy with its truth makes man unhappy, going back to ancient passions and imaginations could make life less unbearable or, at least, suggest ways to soothe sorrow.